 Do You Want to See a Dead Body?

 The new episodes of this Funny or Die saga are, unfortunately, not free as they’re a part of YouTube Red.
 However, the originals are still on YouTube.
-In the series, Rob Huebel stars as a schlubbier version of himself who ambushes celebrities and hangs with them until … he shows them a dead body!
-It gets dark and weird, but Huebel’s earnestly awful attempts to lead a fun adventure make it fun.
+In the series, Rob Huebel stars as a schlubbier version of himself who ambushes celebrities and hangs with them until…he shows them a dead body!
+It gets dark and weird, but Huebel’s earnestly awful attempts to lead a good adventure make it fun.
 Guests include John Cho, Judy Greer, Craig Robinson, Adam Scott, and many more.

 ReBoot: The Series